jeff-adkisson/swe-3313-fall-2025/project/README.md

    - **Example Data**
       *For each entity in your entity relationship diagram, create a table showing 3-5 sample records.
 Make sure they follow your data types described in the Table of Field Descriptions and are properly related to one another if there are foreign keys to other entities.
 Your goal here is to ensure a developer reading your entity design plan can see realistic examples of the types of data and how they related to one another.*
       ![image-20231107090519995](README.assets/image-20231107090519995.png)

 - **Database Seed Data**<br/>
    When you start your application, what is *already* in the system?
 [We call this "seed data"](https://en.wikipedia.org/wiki/Database_seeding).
 Typically that includes at least one administrator account, your inventory items and photos, etc. This is *not* the same as example data.
 This is actual data your application requires to simply start the first time and will be present in your implementation.
    *Create a table describing your seed data for each entity that will contain data when the application starts.*
    ![image-20231107090505665](README.assets/image-20231107090505665.png)

+- **Authentication and Authorization Plan**

+   Here you will describe the technical approach your application will use to determine whether someone is a User or an Administrator.
+Remember - an Administrator is simply a User with additional administrative rights.
+Therefore, your implementation will not have two login screens.
+Carefully think about how to design this mechanism.
+When writing this plan, use technical language.
+If you plan to implement this via polymorphism, show the class diagram.
+You might include a code fragment demonstrating how to determine if a user has administrative rights.
+The point of this section is to ensure your developers know exactly how to present the actions each logged-in user is authorized to perform.

+   - Note: This is not a security class, but it will help if you understand the difference between *authentication* and *authorization*.
+Authentication identifies *who* is logging in.
+Authorization determines the action an authenticated entity can perform.
+Separate these responsibilities in your design (and your code).

 - [**Coding Style Guide**](https://www.cs.cornell.edu/courses/JavaAndDS/JavaStyle.html)<br/>
    *Here you will link to your language's coding style guide, plus add any coding style instructions you expect all developers to follow.
 A common feature of a coding style guide is source control management, such as use of git and perhaps a branch management strategy such as [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=What%20is%20Gitflow%3F,lived%20branches%20and%20larger%20commits.)
 The ultimate goal is that all code follows a consistent style and appears to have been written by one person.
 Think about what will help future developers will need to understand your system, including commenting guidelines, naming conventions, filename conventions, etc. As always, write using bullets, lists, and tables... avoid huge paragraphs.
 Here are some good examples:*